The QI takes title to and warehouses the Replacement Property to be improved or land where improvements will be constructed until:

 IRS Identification requirements:

-Within 45 days of the close of the sale of the first Relinquished Property, the address of the target property to be improved (there can be several) plus a list of the improvements to be completed and approximate values for the work must be provided in writing to Amherst.
-We assist you and your tax advisors to develop a letter that clearly identifies substantially what you will purchase, which is what the IRS requires.
-If an undivided interest is being identified, for example 40% of the property not 100%, Amherst can only utilize exchange funds to pay for 40% of the improvements.
+Within 45 days of the close of the sale of the first Relinquished Property, the address of the target property to be improved (there can be several) plus a list of the improvements to be completed and approximate values for the work must be provided in writing to the QI.
+Work with and your tax advisors to develop a letter that clearly identifies substantially what you will purchase, which is what the IRS requires.
+If an undivided interest is being identified, for example 40% of the property not 100%, the QI can only utilize exchange funds to pay for 40% of the improvements.

 The advantage of Improvement & Build-to-Suit Exchanges: